kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 ### Select available clusters when you create a workspace

-1. Log in KubeSphere with an account that has the permission to create a workspace, such as `ws-manager`.
+1. Log in to KubeSphere with an account that has the permission to create a workspace, such as `ws-manager`.

 2. Click **Platform** in the top left corner and select **Access Control**.
 In **Workspaces** from the navigation bar, click **Create**.